jackmaden/philosophybreak/src/pages/articles/free-will-illusion-sam-harris/index.md

 Dennett, of course, is aggrieved by Harris's summation of his position and responds to it in his [book-length review of Harris's Free Will](https://samharris.org/reflections-on-free-will/).
 Harris then [responds to that response](https://samharris.org/the-marionettes-lament/), eventually leading the two of them to [record a podcast](https://samharris.org/podcasts/free-will-revisited/), in which each responds to the other for over an hour.
 The two of them may well continue to respond to each other for the rest of their lives.

-For our purposes in this article, however, we can say that though the argument rages on, Harris's case that free will is an illusion — though uncomfortable — is certainly a compelling one, and not fatally defeated by competing theories on the subject (though compatibilists like Dennett would disagree on this last point).
+For our purposes in this article, however, we can say that though the argument rages on, Harris's case that free will is an illusion — though uncomfortable — is certainly a compelling one, and not fatally defeated by competing theories on the subject (though compatibilists like Dennett would disagree on this last point.
+For a fuller discussion, see my [compatibilism explainer](/articles/compatibilism-philosophys-favorite-answer-to-the-free-will-debate/)).

 The rather scary question we turn to now, therefore, is what if Harris is right?